 What is The Welcoming Project?
 The Welcoming Project began in 2011 to encourage local businesses, health care/service providers, organizations, and congregations in Norman, OK, to display welcoming signs for the purpose of making LGBTQ (lesbian, gay, bisexual, transgender, and queer) individuals and allies feel welcomed as patrons.
-The Welcoming Project is available to communities throughout the United States.
+The Welcoming Project is available to communities throughout the United States and beyond!
 You can find a list of all of our Welcoming Places in our searchable online directory.

 How can I get a FREE cardstock “All Are Welcome” rainbow sign?
 Click HERE!

 Other than cardstock signs, do you have other options?
 Yes!
 How about a window cling?
 We ask for a $5 donation for our 4 inch x 3.5 inch opaque white static window clings.
 Please indicate your mailing address and how many you would like when you make your donation.
 Find even more merchandise at our online shop.

 Who are the people of The Welcoming Project?
 The Welcoming Project is run by President and creator Meredith Worthen, a sociology professor at the University of Oklahoma and Director of Philanthropy, Tonya Maynard, a Ph.D. student at the University of Oklahoma, and a handful of interns that keep us going.
 Meredith created The Welcoming Project in 2011 because she wanted to bring positivity into her community in Norman and beyond.
 You can see her featured on the news and elsewhere.

 Do you offer workshops or trainings?
 The Welcoming Project team is a small group and does not currently offer workshops or trainings.
 Please find a list of school resources HERE.